chapppy/Firmware-for-Relay-Card/README.md

 Where 0xZZ is hex value with binary encoded state of all pins.
 Bit0 = symbolic name 0

 Example of response: `Channels state 0xf9`
-PC7, PC8 is enabled.
+1111 1001b means that PC7, PC8 is enabled.
 All others are disabled.

 ## Get state of pins
 It returns state of all pins.